nandanmannotty/Weather-Command-discord-bot-/README.md

 # Weather-Command-discord-bot-
-make a sample weather command with the help of discord.js and weather.js
+make a simple weather command with the help of discord.js and weather.js